Overview

 • Business Honors Student Association (BHSA)

-• Business Management Organization (BMO)
+• Business Management Organization (BMO) (formerly DECA)

-• Entrepreneurial Students Association (ESA)
+• Entrepreneurial Student Association (ESA)

-• Fashion & Business
+• Fashion and Business (F&B)

 • Financial Planning Association (FPA)